Matt Burke (American football)

-Matt Burke (born March 25, 1976) is an American football coach who is the defensive coordinator for the Houston Texans of the National Football League (NFL).
+Matt Burke (born March 25, 1976) is an American professional football coach who is the defensive coordinator for the Houston Texans of the National Football League (NFL).
 He was also previously the run game coordinator/defensive line coach for the Philadelphia Eagles, defensive coordinator for the Miami Dolphins, the linebackers coach for the Detroit Lions and Cincinnati Bengals, an assistant with the Tennessee Titans, and a defensive line coach for the Arizona Cardinals.

 Playing career

 Burke played safety at Dartmouth and was part of an undefeated Ivy League championship team in 1996.

 Coaching career

+Miami Dolphins

-While with the Dolphins, Burke was promoted to defensive coordinator, from the linebackers coach on January 12, 2017, after Vance Joseph left to become the head coach of the Denver Broncos.
+Burke was promoted to defensive coordinator, from the linebackers coach on January 12, 2017, after Vance Joseph left to become the head coach of the Denver Broncos.
 Burke was not retained by the Dolphins after they hired Brian Flores as their new head coach in February 2019.

+Philadelphia Eagles

 Burke became a defensive special assistant with the Philadelphia Eagles on February 25, 2019.
 He was promoted to run game coordinator and defensive line coach on February 5, 2020.

-Burke was hired as an Arizona Cardinals defensive line coach on May 19, 2022.
-He was announced as the new defensive coordinator for the Houston Texans under new head coach Demeco Ryans on February 10, 2023.
+Following the 2020 season, in which the Eagles went 4–11–1, it was reported that Pederson sought to potentially promote Burke to defensive coordinator, along with other staff changes.
+However, the Eagles fired Pederson, and Burke was not retained by new head coach Nick Sirianni and defensive cordinator Jonathan Gannon.